cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 ![chall5-check_condition]({{ '/assets/img/flareon12/chall5-pic9.png' | relative_url }})

 Continuing the analysis of the next block: at address `0x14000C9D7`, the program stores the current character from the input string into the stack variable `[rsp+30]`.
-We then continued to 'step into' the execution until the `RIP` pointed to address `0x14000CA5A`:
+I then continued to 'step into' the execution until the `RIP` pointed to address `0x14000CA5A`:

 ![chall5-jmp_to_check_char]({{ '/assets/img/flareon12/chall5-pic10.png' | relative_url }})

 The address that the jmp instruction attempts to jump to is `0x140860252`.
 However, tracing into this address reveals a block that compares the current character against three values: `'i'`, `'U'`, and `'J'`.
 If a match is found, it jumps to a corresponding function branch.
-If we trace backward to address `0x14000CA50` (where the `rcx` value was prepared before the jump), we find this formula:
+If i trace backward to address `0x14000CA50` (where the `rcx` value was prepared before the jump), i find this formula:

 `ecx = [rax + rcx*4 + C687B8]`

 `rcx` is loaded from the stack variable `[rsp+58D38]`.
 It can be predicted that this is a state variable which is used as an index for a jump table.
 The base address of this jump table (`rax + C687B8`) resolves at runtime to `0x140C687B8`.
-To easily identify this structure, we will use IDA to inspect the data at this address.
+To easily identify this structure, i will use IDA to inspect the data at this address.

 ![chall5-jump-table]({{ '/assets/img/flareon12/chall5-pic11.png' | relative_url }})